keptn/community/elections/2023/governance-committee-election.md

 linktitle: Governance Committee election
 ---

-# Keptn 2022 Bootstrap Governance Committee election
+# Keptn 2023 Governance Committee election

 Please see **[the list of candidates running in the election here](../governance-committee-candidates/)**.